-

 Many members of the LeConte family spent their lives in search of scientific discovery.

-Believe it or not, a mountain, a fish and a flower all have something in common - the LeConte name!
+Believe it or not, two mountains, a fish and a flower all have something in common - the LeConte name!

 The Hymenocallis Coronaria LeConte or Shoals Spider-lily is an aquatic, perennial flowering plant native to the Southeastern United States and found only in Alabama, Georgia and South Carolina.
 William Bartram was the first to scientifically describe it in 1793.
 Within Alabama it is known as the Cahaba Lily but outside of that state it is called the Shoals Spider-lily because it requires swift, shallow water current and direct sunlight to flourish.
 It grows to be about 3 feet tall and develops from a bulb that lodges between rocks in the shoals.
 It blooms from early May to late June and each flower blooms for only one day.